fbpx

 By Davy Crockett

 Previous to 1974, more than 1,000 sub-24-hour 100-mile runs had been accomplished on roads, tracks, and trails.
 Thus, Ainsleigh’s run did not get much attention until several years later, when with some genius marketing, it became an icon for running 100 miles in the mountains, the symbol for Western States 100, founded in 1977.
-Using this icon inspired hundreds to also try running 100 miles in the mountains on trails.
+Using this icon, they inspired hundreds to also try running 100 miles in the mountains on trails.

 Also hidden in the annals of the Western States Endurance Run history, is a forgotten story of 53 individuals, men and women, who covered the Western States Trail on foot in 1974, just one week after Ainsleigh made his famous run.
 This was another story that was well-known at the time but wasn’t mentioned in the Western States origin story.
 Perhaps, it isn’t significant, but it is interesting and will be shared.